aribn/wp-pressthis-button/README.md

 ## Demo

-I added the button to the post template on my Jekyll-based blog.
-Here you can see how to use it.
+I incorporated this button in the post template of my Jekyll-based blog at https://aribadernatal.com.
+Here I pull a quote from an old blog post about ["fixed-effort" bicycle](https://aribadernatal.com/2008/05/29/the-nufixie-challenge-can-you-build-a-fixed-effort-bicycle-transmission/) concept.

 ![](https://github.com/aribn/wp-pressthis-button/blob/master/wp-pressthis-button-demo.gif)